Black molly is a tank-bred species that exist because of crossbreeding a sailfin molly with a common molly.

 Some suggestions of ideal black molly tank mates include:

 The danios species has a variety of options.
-For example, the zebra danios; they enjoy being in the company of other active fishes.
+For example, the zebra danios; enjoy being in the company of other active fishes.
 They also look outstanding in an aquarium because of the markings on their bodies.

 The tetras are pretty popular because they are peaceful, social, and beautiful.
 They eat like the black molly (mainly omnivore), so feeding times and schedules are excellent.
 However, not all tetras are ideal; a variant is known as fin-nippers and would terrorize slower long-finned fishes.